The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/telescope_class.md

         pass

     def cleanup(self, release: MyRelease, **kwargs):
-        """ Delete downloaded, extracted and transformed files of the release.
+        """Delete downloaded, extracted and transformed files of the release.

         :param release: A MyRelease instance
         :param kwargs: The context passed from the PythonOperator.
         :return: None.